KatyaKalache/style_transfer/README.md

-👩‍💻🔍 I am looking for a machine learning, computer vision position – I live in San Francisco but am willing to take a remote position.
+👩‍💻🔍 I am looking for a backend position – I live in San Francisco but am willing to take a remote position.

-I did [Holberton School](https://www.holbertonschool.com/) 2-year software engineering program where I picked machine learning as a specialization.
+I did [Holberton School](https://www.holbertonschool.com/) 2-year software engineering program that trains full-stack software engineers.
 In between the 2 years of the program, I did 2 internships:
-1. 🚕 QA Engineer at Uber
+1. 🚕 QA Engineer at Uber (Jest, Javascript)
-1. 📈 Software Developer at OSIsoft (recently acquired by Areva for $4B).
+1. 📈 Software Developer at OSIsoft (recently acquired by Areva for $4B) (C#, Javascript, Bootstrap).

 You can reach out to met via [email](mailto:ekaterina@kalache.fr) or [linkedin](https://www.linkedin.com/in/ekaterinakalache/).